rithik-sandron/zro.earth/_posts/dev/java-part-1.md

 a = "milk shake";
 ```

 here `a` is reassigned to a different value.
-So `a` instead of pointing to *"ice cream"*, now points to *"milk shake"* in the string pool. *"ice cream"* if not used by any other string variable, will be garbage colelcted by JVM automatically.
+So `a` instead of pointing to *"ice cream"*, now points to *"milk shake"* in the string pool. *"ice cream"* if not used by any other string variable, will be garbage collected by JVM automatically.

 # Array
 Array is a collection of variables or constants of same data type.
 Sometimes we want to have a list of items say a checklist.
-In that scenario, creating an array would be more ideal that creating individual variables seperately.
+In that scenario, creating an array would be more ideal that creating individual variables separately.
 Arrays are declared in a similar way to that of other variables. *Arrays have consecutive memory allocation*.

 ```
 String[] hero = String[5];